The Dangers of Different Types of Consolidation Loans

 What to Watch Out for with a Home Owner’s Line of Credit

 The cheapest money available is often through a Home Owner’s Line of Credit (HELOC).
 Cheap is not always best.
 A major issue with a HELOC is the interest only payments.
 True, the required payment can be quite small but without discipline, it is a debt paid forever if no additional payments are made toward the principal.
-And though interest rates have been at all time lows, they are likely to rise in the near future and with them the required minimum payments.
+As interest rates continue to rise so does the monthly payment on a home equity line of credit.

 The Problem Consolidating Debt with Personal Lines of Credit